 CO Number CO Statement Knowledge Level CO1.
-Learn the basic concepts in Sequencing, Game theory, Replacement, Queuing theory and K1 CO2.
-Demonstrate efficient methods to solve complex scheduling problems and strategic decision making using game theory to calculate optimal solution using different Strategies. К2 CO3.
-Construct replacement models in order to know when to replace a machine with considering cost K2 CO4.
-Apply queuing theory for infinite population having single channel, Poisson arrivals, and exponential service times and solve them by К3 CO5.
-Identify critical path analysis to solve real life project scheduling time and conduct literature search on the internet with the use of Operations Research techniques in various project execution К3
+Learn the basic concepts in Sequencing, Game theory, Replacement, Queuing theory and Network K1 CO2.
+Demonstrate efficient methods to solve complex scheduling problems and strategic decision making using game theory to calculate optimal solution using different Strategies.
+K2 CO3.
+Construct replacement models in order to know when to replace a machine with considering cost and time К2 CO4.
+Apply queuing theory for infinite population having single channel, Poisson arrivals, and exponential service times and solve them by using various К3 CO5.
+Identify critical path analysis to solve real life project scheduling time and conduct literature search on the internet with the use of Operations Research techniques in various project execution and К3